vicious-widgets/vicious/README.md

     total system memory, 4th as free memory, 5th as swap usage in percent, 6th as swap usage, 7th as total system swap, 8th as free swap and 9th as memory usage with buffers and cache
-  * FreeBSD: see above, but 9th value is not returned (always `-1`) and there is a 10th value giving wired memory
+  * FreeBSD: see above, but there are two more values: the 9th value is wired memory in percent and the 10th value giving wired memory

 **vicious.widgets.mpd**